Skip to main content

 ""

-Our specialist private client lawyers have the experience to help you with the full range of disputes that can arise in relation to wills, trusts, inheritance and people’s estates.
+Our specialist wills and inheritance dispute solicitors have the experience to help you with the full range of disputes that can arise in relation to wills, trusts, inheritance and people’s estates.

-Disputes relating to inheritance, wills and trusts often benefit from input from other specialist legal teams at Browne Jacobson, for example our property, or tax law experts.
+Inheritance, wills and trusts disputes often benefit from input from other specialist legal teams at Browne Jacobson, for example our property or tax law experts.
 Due to the wide range of services and specialisms we have as a firm, we are confident that no matter what type of inheritance dispute has arisen, we have the expertise to resolve it to high standards for you.

-The inheritance disputes team is led by Daniel Edwards, who can be contacted to discuss any wills, trusts, inheritance issues you may having.
+The inheritance disputes team is led by Daniel Edwards, who can be contacted to discuss any wills or inheritance issues you may have.

 Anonymous client